DenpaBoy/RL-final-project/README.md

 For single quest testing phase , success rate of our model is 100% with 200 epsisodes !

-Demo ( 100% success rate , only argmax Q(s,a) , not epsilon-greedy ):
+Testing outcome ( 100% success rate , only argmax Q(s,a) , not epsilon-greedy ):

 ![alt text](https://github.com/DenpaBoy/RL-final-project/blob/Stable-success-v1/images/Quest-01.png)